Vehicle insurance: New Zealand

 Within New Zealand, the Accident Compensation Corporation (ACC) provides nationwide no-fault personal injury insurance.
 Injuries involving motor vehicles operating on public roads are covered by the Motor Vehicle Account, for which premiums are collected through levies on petrol and through vehicle licensing fees.

 Norway

 In Norway, the vehicle owner must provide the minimum liability insurance for his/her vehicle(s) – of any kind.
 Otherwise, the vehicle is illegal to use.
 If a person drives a vehicle belonging to someone else and has a crash, the insurance will cover for damage done.
 Note that the policy carrier can choose to limit the coverage to only apply for family members or persons over a certain age.

 Russian Federation

 In Russia motor vehicle liability insurance is mandatory for all owners and known as OSAGO.
 Insurance of the vehicle itself ("Casco") is technically voluntary, but may be mandated in some circumstances, e.g. if the car is leased.

 South Africa

 South Africa allocates a percentage of the money from fuel into the Road Accident Fund, which goes towards compensating third parties in crashes.

+Thailand

+In Thailand, motor vehicle insurance is regulated by the Office of Insurance Commission (OIC), the government agency responsible for supervising the industry and establishing insurance regulation and policy standards.
+Under the Motor Victims Protection Act B.E.
+1992, all vehicles are required to carry compulsory motor insurance (Por Ror Bor), which provides basic compensation for road accident victims, including coverage for medical expenses and third-party bodily injury liabilities.
+The renewal of compulsory motor insurance is a prerequisite for the annual vehicle tax and registration renewal process.
+Vehicle owners must maintain a valid Por Ror Bor policy in order to renew their vehicle tax and keep their vehicle legally registered.
+In addition, voluntary motor insurance is available and provides broader protection than Por Ror Bor.

+Policyholders may choose between named-driver policies, where specific drivers are listed on the policy, and any-driver policies, which provide coverage regardless of who is driving the vehicle.
+Under regulations introduced by the OIC in 2025, insurers may apply driver-based risk assessment for voluntary motor insurance, taking into account a named driver's claims history when determining premiums.